-If you are listening to a tape that was recored with Dolby[®] B or C Noise Reduction, push the button marked with the double-D symbol until the appropriate symbol appears on the display.
-To turn off Dolby[®], push the button until the symbol disappears from the display.
+If you are listening to a tape that was recorded with Dolby® B Noise Reduction, push the button marked with the double-D symbol.
+The double-D symbol will appear on the display.
+Push the button again to turn off Dolby® B NR.

-The Dolby B NR mode reduces tape noise by about 10 dB.
-The Dolby C NR mode reduces tape noise by another 10 dB, or about 20 dB total.
-For best sound reproduction, select the same NR mode that was used to record the tape.
+The Dolby NR mode reduces tape noise by about 10 dB.
+For best sound reproduction, play your tapes with this button on or off according to the mode used for recording the tape.

 : Dolby noise reduction manufactured under license from Dolby Laboratories Licensing Corporation.
-"DOLBY" and the double D symbol (1) are trademarks of Dolby Laboratories Licensing Corporation.
+"DOLBY" and the double D symbol Dare trademarks of Dolby Laboratories Licensing Corporation.